Rescue of Roger Mallinson and Roger Chapman: Accident

-During the early hours of Wednesday, 29 August 1973, Chapman and Mallinson began a routine dive, Dive 325 of the Pisces III.
-They were working on laying transatlantic telephone cable on the seabed, approximately 150 mi southwest of Cork in southern Ireland.
-Their job entailed an eight-hour shift in the 6 foot diameter submersible, which moved along the seabed using water jets to liquefy the mud and lay cable, then cover over the cables.
-The submersible would usually take approximately 40 minutes to reach a depth of 1600 ft.
+In the early hours of 29 August 1973, Chapman and Mallinson began Dive 325 of the Pisces III.
+They were working on laying transatlantic telephone cable on the seabed, about 150 mi southwest of Cork in southern Ireland.
+Their job entailed an eight-hour shift in the 6 foot diameter submersible, which moved along the seabed using water jets to disperse the mud and lay cable, then cover over the cables.
+The submersible would usually take about 40 minutes to descend to a depth of 1600 ft.

-For Mallinson, this dive was additionally fatiguing, as he had spent over a day previously repairing a broken manipulator on the submarine.
-During the repair he changed the oxygen tank for a full one.
-During each dive the pilots had to ensure that after every 40 minutes they turned on a rebreather fan to remove carbon dioxide from the atmosphere and add additional oxygen.
+For Mallinson, the dive was additionally fatiguing as he had spent over a day previously repairing a broken manipulator on the submarine.
+During the repair, he changed the oxygen tank for a full one.
+During each dive, the pilots had to ensure that after every 40 minutes they turned on a rebreather fan to remove carbon dioxide from the atmosphere and add additional oxygen.
 Additionally, they maintained a video commentary record during every dive.

-Shortly after 9 a.m., with the submersible about to be lifted out of the water with a towline back onto the ship, a water alarm sounded in the aft sphere, a self-contained part of the submersible containing machinery and oil storage.
+Shortly after 9 a.m., with the submersible about to be lifted out of the water and back onto the ship with a towline, a water alarm sounded in the aft sphere, a self-contained part of the submersible containing machinery and oil storage.
 The towline had apparently fouled on the aft sphere hatch and wrenched it open.
 The crew heard the sound of water entering the aft compartment as Pisces III became inverted and began to sink back to the seabed.
 The aft sphere was fully flooded with over a tonne of water.

-At 175 ft the submersible jolted to a stop – held at the maximum length of the nylon towline.
+At a depth of 175 ft, the submersible jolted to a stop – held at the maximum length of the nylon towline.
 The crew swung about in the sea currents until the rope snapped.
-The pilots immediately closed down all the electrical systems which left the sub in total blackness.
+The pilots immediately closed down all the electrical systems, leaving the submersible in total darkness.
 They also managed to release a 400 lb lead ballast weight as they descended.
 They impacted the sea floor at 9:30 a.m., at a speed later judged to be 40 mph.